Premium Credit Cards

 Annual Fee Waiver on Premium Cards

-Most premium cards offer annual fee waivers upon crossing annual spend thresholds — typically ₹8–15 lakh.
+Most fee-charging premium cards offer annual fee waivers upon crossing an annual spend threshold - typically ₹8-15 lakh.
 At that spending level, the card is effectively free, making the ample benefits pure gain.
-Check the specific waiver threshold before applying.
+Lifetime-free cards like IDFC FIRST Wealth and AU Bank LIT sidestep this calculation entirely by charging no fee from day one.
+Check the specific waiver threshold on each card's page before applying.

 Compare Top Premium Cards